JamesWoolfenden/terraform-by-example/docs/lesson1.md

 }
 ```

+We specify versions so that we reproduce the same result.

-- fix tf version by specifying Terraform version in **terraform.tf**
+Specify the TF core version by specifying Terraform version in **terraform.tf**

 ```HCL
 terraform {